 1. Don’t get caught up on trends.

 An engagement ring should be a timeless, a symbol of your love that will last forever.
 The aim should be to find the stone that is the perfect match for you and your future fiance.
-Look at their current jewelry to see what best suits his or her style.
+Look at their current jewellery to see what best suits his or her style.
 Are they a white or a yellow gold person?
-Do they wear statement jewelry or go for minimal pieces?
-Try take cues from their style to you you pick the piece they’ll want to wear every day for the rest of their lives.
+Do they wear statement jewellery or go for minimal pieces?

-2. A stone doesn’t have to be perfect on paper.
+2. A Diamond doesn’t have to be perfect on paper.

-You will here a lot about the “Four Cs” (color, cut, clarity, and carat), but certificate diamond should be just one of the factors in your decision-making.
+You will hear a lot about the “Four Cs” (colour, cut, clarity, and carat), but a certificated diamond should be just one of the factors in your decision-making.
 You don’t need a flawless diamond to create a beautiful ring.
-Diamonds that are 1/4, 1/3, 1/2, 3/4 and 1 carat command a higher price point.
+Diamonds that are 1/4, 1/3, 1/2, 3/4 and 1-carat command a higher price point.
 So why not look at one slightly under or over to fit around your budget.
 This way you can get more for your money.

 Going for a big diamond is good if it all about the size and its the most important thing to your future spouse.
 In that case, weigh your options.
-Placing more of an emphasis on size and less on color and clarity is then worth considering.
-Remember if your after that eye catching sparkle then look at quality over size.
+Placing more of an emphasis on size and less on colour and clarity is then worth considering.
+Remember if you’re after that eye-catching sparkle then look at quality oversize.

 You will hear a lot about blood diamonds, so what are they?
-The term is used for diamond mined in a war zone and sold to fiance an insurgency, or an invading army or warlord’s activity.
-All our diamonds are ethically sauced and conflict free.
+The term is used for a diamond mined in a war zone and sold to finance an insurgency or an invading army or warlord’s activity.
+All our diamonds are ethically sauced and conflict-free.
 This is what you should be looking for.

-Once you know they style of ring be that a solitaire and halo or a fancy shaped diamond, or gem stone.
+Once you know the style of the ring be that solitaire and halo or a fancy-shaped diamond, or gemstone.
 You need to start thinking about the setting.
 Think of the setting as the frame to put around your chosen stone.
-You can be bold and do something different and unique, but it is important that the ring reflect the style of the person who will be wearing it.
-At every step of the way we can help create that perfect ring they will treasure for ever.
+You can be bold and do something different and unique, but it is important that the ring reflects the style of the person who will be wearing it.
+At every step of the way we can help create that perfect ring, they will treasure forever.

 6. Don’t be afraid to have an entirely unique ring.

-Our clients feels more special when they know their partner has gone that extra mile.
+Our clients feel more special when they know their partner has gone that extra mile.
 Walking into a store and picking something, is an easy option.
 You point to a ring in the window that fits your budget.
 They then show you a few other rings that sit around that price point you have given them.
 Job Done.
-Or by talking to us we can create that unique symbol of love thats custom made around your partners style and taste, as well as your budget.
-They will love you for ever knowing that first token of love is a one of a kind just like they are.
+Or by talking to us we can create that unique symbol of love that’s custom made around your partner’s style and taste, as well as your budget.
+They will love you forever knowing that first token of love is a one of a kind just like they are.

-Buying and engagement ring can be very scary but it does not have to be.
-We will help you every step of they way, from helping you with your style chose to selecting the right stone for you.
+Buying an engagement ring can be very scary but it does not have to be.
+We will help you every step of the way, from helping you with your style chose to select the right stone for you.